A38 road: Somerset

-From Junction 27 of the M5 to East Brent, the A38 runs broadly parallel to the motorway: junctions 22 to 27 are mostly spurs connecting to the road and all no further than 1.5 mi from it.
+From junction 27 of the M5 to East Brent, the A38 runs broadly parallel to the motorway: junctions 22 to 27 are mostly spurs connecting to the road and all no further than 1.5 mi from it.
 The A38 runs around Wellington, through the county seat of Taunton, North Petherton and Highbridge.
-Beyond Highbridge and junction 22, the road departs the motorway and resumes primary status, going through Winscombe and Lower Langford.
+Beyond Highbridge and junction 22, the road departs the motorway and resumes primary status, going through Winscombe, Churchill and Lower Langford where it crosses the A368 between Weston-super-Mare and Bath.
 This route is the suggested route for accessing the south of Bristol and Bristol Airport from the South West.

 The centre of Bridgwater was a notorious bottleneck on the "holiday route" as traffic from both the A38 and the A39 had to negotiate through the town centre in order to cross the River Parrett.
 The construction of a new reinforced concrete road bridge, the Blake Bridge, which opened in March 1958 as part of a southern bypass took much of the traffic away from the centre of Bridgwater.
 The opening of the M5 in 1974 further reduced the traffic pressure.
 This is complemented by a link road (Western Way) linking the A38 and the A39 north and west of the town respectively.

 Much of the A38 through Somerset was built as single carriageway, with some three-lane passing points.
 However, the construction of the M5 through Somerset, in the early 1970s, led to the building of links between the A38 and the M5 in the form of new roundabouts on the A38 linking into adjacent junctions on the M5.